Scribery/tlog/README.md

 If Systemd Journal support is not required, it can be disabled with configure's `--disable-journal` option, removing the systemd dependency as well.

+Updating the system utmp and wtmp files can be enabled with the `--enable-utempter` configure option, utilizing the libutempter library.

 If you'd like to build `tlog` from the Git source tree, you need to first generate the build system files: